 The constant evolution of smartphones and tablet technology has delivered a dramatic shift in the way consumers look for information online.
 If nothing else, your business must acknowledge mobile visitors and website design that supports them.
 According to a recent mobile use statistics study, over 50% of all US consumers own a smartphone and 96% of those have researched a product or service from it!
 What’s even more important for businesses to understand is that more than half of mobile traffic to websites comes from links in natural search results.

 There are two key takeaways from this that all business owners need to understand:

 1) A business website MUST be mobile-friendly in order to ensure visitors have the best experience possible or risk losing them to competitors

 2) AND the website must be ‘mobile search engine friendly’ in order to be indexed & visible in mobile search results.

-Per ‘Google for Developers’, Google supports smartphone-optimized websites in three configurations BUT GOOGLE ONLY recommends responsive design.
+Per ‘Google for Developers’, Google (currently) supports smartphone-optimized websites in three configurations BUT GOOGLE ONLY recommends responsive design.
 Here are the reasons why Google wants to see responsive design:

 - Responsive design is NOT a second website or App